khushpanchal/Ketch/README.md

       }
     ```

-  ### Important Note: Add the appropriate storage permission based on API level or onFailure(error) callback will be triggered.
+  #### Important Note 1: Add the appropriate storage permission based on API level or onFailure(error) callback will be triggered.
+Check out sample app for reference.
+  #### Important Note 2: Add FOREGROUND_SERVICE_DATA_SYNC, WAKE_LOCK, INTERNET permission.
 Check out sample app for reference.

 - To cancel the download